-AHAT Homecare provides help to people with HIV/AIDS and Hepatitis C in Washington State.
+AHAT Homecare provides assistance to people living with HIV/AIDS and Hepatitis C in Washington State.
 We offer affordable housing and access to healthcare for residents and the community in three programs – Three Cedars, Project Open Door and Healthy Living.

 The AIDS Housing Association of Tacoma (AHAT) was founded during the height of the AIDS crisis.
 In 1989, treatment options for HIV/AIDS were nonexistent and the mortality rate was astronomical.
 Members of Christ Episcopal Church of Tacoma and the community started AHAT to provide alternative housing for people with HIV/AIDS in Pierce and Kitsap Counties.
 The church provided a house, Three Cedars, to AHAT as a place for our clients to spend their final days.

 AHAT Homecare is a 501(c)3 non-profit corporation registered in the State of Washington.
 Financial support comes from City, State, Federal grants, community, our sponsors and volunteers.
 Our tax ID number is 94-3102150.

 "Providing a circle of caring for people living with HIV/AIDS empowering them to stabilize their lives."